(All groups are weekly, mixed gender and 80 minutes each)

 As group therapy leader (CGP) I draw on my advanced training in psychotherapy and group process to assist members and the group as a whole to be a productive working unit from which everyone benefits.

 If you are interested in joining a therapy group, please contact me.
-We will set up one or two meetings in which we’ll talk together about your hopes and goals for group, about any questions or concerns you might have about the prospect of entering into a group, and to help prepare you for the group experience, should you decide it’s right for you.
+We will meet individually several times before you enter a group.
+These meetings give us the chance to get to know one another, as well as to talk together about your hopes and goals for group, explore any questions or concerns you might have about the prospect of entering into a group, and prepare you for the group experience, should you decide it’s right for you.